ZijingMo/After_Graduation/Node.JS/Weather app/readme.md

 4. Multilingual typing is practicable and yet system can't guarantee accurate return value, for instance 皇居 (Japanese Imperial Palace, Tokyo), الرياض (Riyadh, Saudi Arabia)
 5. American zip code is effective as well.

 This application possesses other traits.
-Since this application is developed on Express library, it simplifies the process of HTTP methods for RESTful services.
+Since this application is developed on 'express' and 'request' packages, it simplifies the process of HTTP methods for RESTful services.
 On the other hand, 'hbs' module runs the function of Handlebars.js.
 It is a kind of mustache templating lanuage.
 It keeps the view and the code separated.
 Instead of all web pages being static documents served up from 'public' directory, they are going to be handlebar-templates.
 Web developers are able to decide which parts are dynamic and which parts are static in the pages.
 This design of page could save a lot of time from repetitive operations.

 ## Previews
 - **The collection of pages (homepage, about, help, 404)**